LearnersGuild/partners/Onboarding Documents/Objectives and Key Results.md

 The scoring method should be included with each key result.
 If two people independently evaluated your OKRs at the same time, they should be sure to get the same scores because the criteria for evaluation should be unambiguous.

-OKRs should never be used in evaluating employee performance, and should be ambitious.
+OKRs should never be used in evaluating partner performance, and should be ambitious.
 An average score of 7 is ideal, and no one should ever get to a full 10.
 If they do, their goals were set too low.